marlonmisra/vehicle-tracking/README.md

 **Combining the features into a single feature**

 The previous 3 feature extraction techniques each returned a vector.
 This means that to combine them, we can simply append them to each other.
 The function I defined to this is below.
-I defined it in a way that lets me exclude features, so that I can test if that improves accuracy.
+I defined it in a way that lets me exclude any one of the three features, so that I can test if that improves accuracy.

 ```python
 def get_features(image, use_hog = True, use_color_hist = True, use_mini = True, mini_color_space = 'HSV', mini_size = (32,32), hog_orient = 9, hog_pix_per_cell = 8, hog_cell_per_block = 2):